sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_ocr_example_2.png)

+Modify this example to observe the effects of the different parameters.
+For example:

+- set `"adjacentThreshold": 0.1` to see oversplit lines.

+- set `"adjacentThreshold": 2.0` to see very aggressively merged lines.

+- revert Adjacent Threshold to the original setting, then set `"yOverlapThreshold": 0.2`  to observe how text that is misaligned in terms of height (like the email address) merges more aggressively.

-You can try out this example yourself in the Sensible app using the following downloadable PDF and config.
+Try out this example in the Sensible app using the following PDF and config:

 | Example PDF for OCR Merge Lines | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/merge_lines_ocr_example.pdf) |
 | ------------------------------- | ------------------------------------------------------------ |

-To duplicate this example, remember to click **Edit Settings**  for the Document Type and set Google OCR:
+To duplicate this example, click **Edit Settings**  for the Document Type and set Google OCR:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_ocr_example_1.png)